AI MODEL TRAINING ยท LARGE LANGUAGE MODELS

 Failure patterns clustered

-Running Titan through the persona library produced a map, not a complaint.
+Running Titan through the persona library produced a map.
 Hallucinations clustered around prompts with missing context.
 Retrieval failures concentrated in messy or emotionally loaded inputs, where the model drifted from source material.
-Ambiguity was handled as a formatting problem instead of a reasoning problem.

 Findings went to the product, UX, and science teams by persona type, failure mode, and likely cause, with specific fixes attached to each.
 The library did not replace technical evaluation.
 It told the technical teams where to look.